-UKAHPP started in 1980 as a national accreditation organisation for all practitioners who use Humanistic Psychology in their work.
+UKAHPP was formed in 1980 as a national accreditation organisation for all practitioners who use Humanistic Psychology in their work.
 Originally called The Association for Humanistic Psychology Practitioners – and still often referred to as “AHPP” – the Association became a limited company in 2000, as the United Kingdom Association for Humanistic Psychology Practitioners Ltd.

-Distinctive characteristics of UKAHPP are:-
+Distinctive characteristics of UKAHPP are:

 - the Association is run by its members, for its members – members serve on the Board of Directors, various committees and in other ways, on a voluntary/unpaid basis

 - ethical codes and the rules by which the Association conducts itself are approved by the Board after consultation with the membership – thus the membership is self-governing

 - application procedures and ethical procedures (including complaints) are dealt with in a consultative, peer-based way

 - mediation and dialogue are prioritised in all matters of complaint, grievance, etc.

 UKAHPP is an independent member organisation of the United Kingdom Council for Psychotherapy (UKCP).UKAHPP is a professional membership and accreditation organisation for counsellors, therapists and humanistic practitioners in related fields.
 We are truly an Association – run by and for our members – providing practical support and ethical codes which all members subscribe to.
 There are a range of different membership classes, with accreditation as one option.
 We accredit individuals who have trained elsewhere.

 - advertise your practice, workshops & publications, at no extra cost

 - humanistic ethical codes & support, prioritising mediation & dialogue